Moreh Responsibilities

 2. Shaping and influencing the ethos of the Assembly.

-3. Knowing the current state of affairs on the Assembly:
+3. Knowing the current state of affairs in the Assembly:

 5. Writing an annual Assembly report/vision paper to the congregation